Mumbai gravedigger works 24-hour shifts as India's COVID-19 death toll soars

 “I’m not scared of COVID, I’ve worked with courage.
 It’s all about courage, not about fear,” said the 52-year-old, who has been digging graves in the city for 25 years.

-India is in the midst of a second wave of coronavirus infections that has seen at least 300,000 people test positive each day for the past week, and its COVID-19 death toll rise past 18 million.
+India is in the midst of a second wave of coronavirus infections that has seen at least 300,000 people test positive each day for the past week, and its total cases rise past 18 million.

 Health systems and crematoriums have been overwhelmed.
 In Delhi, ambulances have been taking the bodies of COVID-19 victims to makeshift crematoriums in parks and parking lots, where bodies are burned on rows and rows of funeral pyres.